 of SEA Foundations’ longer-term

 Moderated by Maria Vtorushina

 Together with the artist, we will read a selected piece from the fiction Exhalation (2019).
-Exhalation: Stories is a collection of short stories by American writer Ted Chiang.
+Exhalation: Stories, is a collection of short stories by American writer Ted Chiang.
 The nine stories introduce life-changing inventions and new worlds with radically different physical laws.

 Jun Zhang was born in 1990 in Shanghai, China.
 Jun studied at Shanghai University, Gerrit Rietveld Academie and Sandberg Instituut.
-Jun’s work has previously been exhibited at Het Hem, Reneenee/Maison Descartes, Het Nieuwe Instituut, Stedlijk museum.
+Jun’s work has previously been exhibited at Het Hem, Reneenee/Maison Descartes, Het Nieuwe Instituut, and Stedelijk museum.
 He has also finished a series of site-specific works in the public spaces of different cities like Shanghai, Berlin and Amsterdam.
-Through his work, Jun seeks to evoke scenarios that invite critical reflection on the relation between human cultures, spiritual worlds, and natural environments.
+Through his work, Jun seeks to evoke scenarios that invite critical reflection on human cultures, spiritual worlds, and natural environments.
 His investigations lead him from site-specific aspects (such as historical contexts, ancient technologies and crafts), over folklore and mythology to belief, witchcraft, and protoscience.
-Therewith, Jun’s practice focuses both on nature/social sciences such as climatology, geology, archaeology, and occult sciences such as astrology, alchemy, and witchcraft.
+As such Jun’s practice focuses both on nature/social sciences such as climatology, geology, archaeology, and occult sciences such as astrology, alchemy, and witchcraft.
 Through the integration of nature/social sciences and occult sciences, his works try to explore an ecological future and anti-Anthropocentrism world in which human culture is deeply entangled with geo-energy and planetary metabolism.

 Website Jun Zhang

 The programme of reading sessions: